 When initiating any new project, a thorough needs analysis is completed with users of the space to identify any specific needs.
 In addition to specific needs identified by users, the UBC IT Audio Visual design team utilizes a standards-based approach based on a set of design guidelines.
 These standards and guidelines provide benchmarks for technology based on factors such as seat count, viewing distance, sightlines, etc. Standardized models of equipment such as projectors, document cameras, and touch panels are used for the purpose of creating a common look and feel in all classrooms which fosters familiarity for users moving from one classroom to the next.
 It also streamlines support of classroom spaces, which reduces costly downtime and system outages.

-AV systems are typically refreshed every five to seven years in general-use classrooms.
+AV systems are typically refreshed every five to seven years in general teaching spaces.
 If you would like to suggest an upgrade to one of these rooms before an AV system refresh is scheduled, please contact the AV Help Desk at 604-822-7956 or email@example.com for assistance.

 UBC IT Audio Visual’s digital signage team offers hardware infrastructure and software solutions for you to quickly and efficiently display multimedia content on flat panel displays in your space.
 Even if you don’t own signage, you can still provide content for the UBC digital signage network.
 For more information, visit the UBC IT Audio Visual Digital Signage webpage.

 Depending on the classroom, power plugs are located in floorboxes, on tabletops, or under the seats.
 If you are in a room with floorboxes, please close the box after you are finished so you don’t create a tripping hazard.